mchisolm0/spacecraft/README.md

 ## Testing TODO

 - Fix the leaking from the `App.test.tsx` file
-- Continue setting up react navigation [at this link](https://reactnavigation.org/docs/hello-react-navigation#creating-a-native-stack-navigator)
+- Continue in workshop site with "Create a Navigator file" section